Get to know the South Australian winners of 2019’s Good Food Guide Awards

 The Aboriginal philosophies to heal and be healed by the land and to always give back more than you take strongly influence Zonfrillo’s culinary philosophy.
 Each dish celebrates aspects of Australian culture, from the ancient to the modern.

-The dining room at Orana is an intimate space that can accomodate 31 diners across ten tables.
+The dining room at Restaurant Orana is an intimate space that can accommodate 31 diners across ten tables.

 Hentley Farm, Barossa: awarded two chef hats